N=2 Generalized Superconformal Quiver Gauge Theory: Review on counting Coulomb branch and Higgs branch dimensions

 A large class of four dimensional $N=2$ superconformal gauge theories can be engineered as the six dimensional $(0,2)$ $A_{N-1}$ SCFT compactified on a Riemann surface with or without marked points.
-One can argue that the BPS equation for the compactification is Hitchin's equation.
-At the marked points, the solution to Hitchin's equation has the simple singularity.
-The Hitchin equation can also be defined for $N=2$ asymptotical free theory \cite{dan3}, in this case, we need to turn on irregular singularity at the puncture.
-In this paper, we only study the SCFT case and only consider the regular singularity to Hitchin's equation.
+One can argue that the BPS equation for the compactification is Hitchin's equation which has the regular singularity at the marked points.
 Let's pick $SU(N)$ gauge group and write $g$ for its lie algebra, $t$ the lie algebra of the maximal torus $T$.
 Hitchin's equation is

 where $F$ is the curvature of the connection $A_\mu$ of a vector bundle defined on Riemann surface $\Sigma$, $\phi$ is the one form called Higgs field.
-The local behavior of conformal invariant solution to Hitchin's equation with regular singularity is \cite{witten2}(we consider one singularity here, multiple singularities can be studied similarly)
+The local behavior of conformal invariant solution to Hitchin's equation with regular singularity is \cite{witten2}:

 where $\alpha, \beta, \gamma \in t$ (more precisely, $\alpha$ takes value in maximal torus $T$) and less singular terms are not written explicitly; $z=re^{i\theta}$ is the local holomorphic coordinate.
 The moduli space of Hitchin's equation with the above behavior around the singularity is denoted as $M_H(\Sigma, \alpha, \beta,\gamma)$. $M_H(\Sigma, \alpha, \beta,\gamma)$ is a hyperkahler manifold and has a family of complex structures parameterized by $CP^1$.
-These complex structures generically depend on the complex structure of the Riemann surface with some exception which will be important to us later.
 In one distinguished complex structure I, each point on moduli space represents a Higgs bundle on Riemann surface; the complex structure modulus is $\beta+i\gamma$, and the kahler modulus is $\alpha$.
-In the same complex structure, there is Hitchin's fibration which can be identified as the Seiberg-Witten fibration.
 In the study of Seiberg-Witten curve of four dimensional theory, only complex structure of the moduli space matters. since the residue of the Higgs field is $\sigma={1\over 2}(\beta+i\gamma)$ which determines the complex structure of the moduli space, we will focus on the coefficient of Higgs field.
+Physically, these parameters are identified with the mass parameters and the complex structure of the Riemann surface is identified with the gauge coupling constants, these exhaust all the relevant deformations of the field theory.